 One highlight of the year was audio books.
 A huge change for our homeschool this year was my ability to sit down and read aloud for long periods of time.
 (Or some days ANY periods of time!)
 As a result, we did the bare minimum that we needed to for school and then outsourced all other read alouds to audio books.

 When I was gone on an emergency visit to see my parents (my dad had an injury), my girls listened to the entire Beverly Cleary collection on the library app Hoopla.
 They found the Beverly Cleary chapter book collection on our shelf (they were my favorites as a girl too) and read along with the audio series.
 By the time I returned from my trip, they had a favorite author and had discovered they could read whole chapter books in a day.
 This new development was completely child-led (yay!) and it ushered in the long-awaited era of independent chapter book reading to our house.

 We finished our year early in April.
 My mind and emotions were overwhelmed with the major changes of Covid lock-downs, family concerns, and navigating a decision to move our family out of California.
 We only had a week or two left of our Kind Kingdom curriculum, so I released the school year and let the girls read and play.
-(The best kind of school there is!)
-Some self-compassion was needed for that decision, but I feel like it was the right one.

 I also feel like we minimized our school even more this year in terms of supplies.
 We know what we like and use often!
 Basic art supplies, bluetooth speakers for audio books, and our library cards!

 Well, I must say, it did me good to process this school year in words.
 I just finished tidying supplies and organizing our notebooks, so writing this post is a little like turning out the lights and shutting the door on a clean room.

 Did anyone else feel the loss of the library like we did?
 How did Covid affect the rest of your school year?